xqjlu/xqjlu.github.io/_pages/research.md

   - /research.html
 ---

 In short, I am committed to developing fast and accurate computational theories and methods, which can be used to accurately describe the properties of mesoscale systems.
-Currently, I am working on three directions:
+I am also interested in theoretical modeling of condensed matter phenomena.
+Therefore, I am mainly working on four directions:

 **1. Velocity-Gauge Real-Time DFTB**
 <p>